johnhof/mongoman/README.md

   `npm install mongoman`

   leverage mongoman to cut down on bloat in model creation.
-For example. this
+For example, this

   ```javascript
   var mongoose = require('mongoose');